wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-s3.rst

 discard_regex
 ^^^^^^^^^^^^^

-A regex value to determine if an event should be discarded.
+A regular expression to determine if an event must be discarded.

-For ``inspector``, requires a mandatory `field` attribute used to specify the field of the event where the regex should be applied.
+-  For ``inspector``, it requires a mandatory ``field`` attribute.
+The regex is applied to the event field specified with this attribute.
-In the case of ``cloudwatchlogs``, the `field` attribute can be ommited since the logs can be plain text or JSON format.
+-  For ``cloudwatchlogs``, the ``field`` attribute is optional.
+You can ommit it, for example, when monitoring Cloudwatch logs in JSON format and plain text.

 +--------------------+----------------------------------------+
 | **Default value**  | N/A                                    |